kzhai/DialogSystem/src/pasca/README.md

 Pasca
 ==========

-Pasca is a naive python implementation of the work by Paşca (2007).
+Pasca is a naive python implementation of the work by Paşca (2007) on weakly-supervised named entity recognition framework.
+Feel free to consult the following reference for more details.

 Paşca, Marius.
 "Weakly-supervised discovery of named entities using web search queries."
 Proceedings of the sixteenth ACM conference on Conference on information and knowledge management (CIKM).
 ACM, 2007.

 Launch and Execute
 ----------